Financial support: individuals

 Bounce Back Loan

 This scheme helps small and medium-sized businesses affected by coronavirus (COVID-19) to access loans of up to £50,000.
+The application deadline for all coronavirus loan schemes has been extended to 30 November 2020.
 Apply here: https://www.gov.uk/guidance/apply-for-a-coronavirus-bounce-back-loan

 Financial support: large businesses

-The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will ensure that more firms are able to benefit from government-backed support during this difficult time.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) ensures that more firms are able to benefit from government-backed support during this difficult time.
 It will provide a government guarantee of 80% to enable banks to make loans of up to £25 million to firms with an annual turnover of between £45 million and £500 million.
+The application deadline for all coronavirus loan schemes has been extended to 30 November 2020.
 More details are available here.

 The Bank of England’s Covid Corporate Financing Facility are providing a quick and cost-effective way to raise working capital for large firms who need it.
 Information, including which lenders to contact, is available on the Bank of England’s website.